huridocs/uwazi-documentation/admin-docs/managing-settings.md

 The landing page is the first thing visitors will see when they arrive at your Uwazi instance.
 By default, the landing page is set to the full Library ![](images/image_0.png) without any filters applied.

 However, you can set any page from within your Uwazi instance to act as the landing page instead.
 Toggle on the option to **Use custom landing page** and paste the relative URL in the box.
-A relative URL starts with / and skips the domain name.
+A relative URL starts with a slash / and skips the domain name.
 For example:

   - A static page: /page/dicxg0oagy3xgr7ixef80k9